MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/2-prepare-development-environment.md

 1. Lastly, verify that a green checkmark appears next to **Custom app Upload enabled**.
 If it doesn't, that means that your user account doesn't have permission to upload Teams applications.
 This permission is "off" by default; here are [instructions for enabling users to upload custom apps](https://learn.microsoft.com/microsoftteams/teams-custom-app-policies-and-settings#allow-users-to-upload-custom-apps)

     ![Screenshot of checking that sideloading is enabled.](../media/1-04-setup-teams-toolkit-03.png)

-> [!NOTE]
-> The Microsoft 365 Developer Program doesn't include Copilot for Microsoft 365 licenses.
-As such, if you decide to use a developer tenant, you will be able to test the sample only as a Message Extension.

 ## Check your work